The-Marcy-Lab-School/swe-sr-1-1/README.md

 # swe-sr-1-1

+Welcome to your first short response assignment!
+While coding is the primary skill required of a programmer, we believe that technical communication is what distinguishes good programmers from great programmers.
+So, treat these assignments seriously!
+Write your responses as if you were planning on publishing them in a blog for the world to see.

 For guidance on setting up and submitting this assignment, refer to the Marcy lab School Docs How-To guide for [Working with Short Response and Coding Assignments](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/how-tos/working-with-assignments#how-to-work-on-assignments).

 ## Question 1